dasmoover/debdroid/README.md

 Debdroid V4
 ========

-##Linux Chroot Daemon for Android Devices
+##Linux Chroot Daemon for Android
-##Supports Lollipop 5.0
+##Supports Android 2.3 through 5.0
+#Overview:
 Debdroid is a tool for the Android platform which runs a full Linux distribution as a daemon.
 Any rooted device can run fully supported ARM distributions such as Kali, Debian, Ubuntu, etc.

 Debdroid has been successfully tested on Android 2.3 and up to 5.0.
-Confirmed working on my N9.
+Confirmed working on N9 5.0.

 #How To Install:
 ##1.
 Download the git repo